DmitriBogdanov/mathematica-optimization-methods/README.md

 ## Usage

-Config parameters at the top of each package to select function, method, precision, starting point, boundarier and etc. Minimization can be tracked real-time and most consequent plots support dynamics.
+Config parameters at the top of each package to select function, method, precision, starting point, boundary and etc. Minimization can be tracked real-time and most consequent plots support dynamics.

 ## Requirements